Why Behaviour Change Is the Missing Link in Nutritional Therapy, and Why Zest4life Is Investing £250,000 to Help Practitioners Lead the Future

 AI can produce lists and plans.
 It cannot deliver the nuance, empathy, context, or accountability required for genuine, long-term behaviour change and new sustainable healthy habits.

-4. Be part of a fast growing profession full of opportunity
+4. A fast growing profession full of opportunity

 Health Coaching is one of the fastest-growing professions of the decade and is projected to expand by a further 75% by 2030.
 By adding coaching skills to your existing nutritional therapy skill set, you’ll be uniquely positioned to be part this vital movement toward behaviour change, and to create new, sustainable income streams including: